rdsdd2021/studio/README.md

 # LeadsFlow

 This is a Next.js application for a lead management system called LeadsFlow.
-It serves as a high-fidelity prototype that is fully functional using mock data, and is designed to be easily connected to a production backend like Supabase.
+It serves as a high-fidelity prototype designed to be fully functional and easily connected to a production Firebase backend.

 ## Core Features

 -   **User Authentication**: A mock login screen to simulate user authentication for different roles.
-- **Dashboard Overview**: A dashboard displaying key lead metrics and recent activity, all powered by mock data.
+-   **Role-Based Dashboards**: Separate, tailored dashboards for Admins and Callers.
 -   **Flexible Lead Import**: Import leads from a CSV file.
 Only `name` and `phone` are required.
 -   **Campaign Field Mapping**: When importing, optionally select a campaign and map columns from your CSV to campaign-specific custom fields.
 -   **Lead Filtering & Assignment**: Screens for administrators to filter, view, and assign leads to callers.
 -   **Caller & Detail Views**: Dedicated views for callers to see their assigned leads and for anyone to view the detailed history of a specific lead.
 -   **Caller Data Entry**: Callers can input data for predefined custom fields on a lead.
 This action is tracked with the user's name and a timestamp.
 -   **User Management**: A section for admins to add, edit, and manage user accounts.
 -   **AI-Powered Suggestions**: A Genkit flow that suggests appropriate sub-dispositions for a call based on the caller's remarks.
+-   **Geofencing**: Admins can define an operational area to monitor or restrict user logins.

 ## Tech Stack

 -   **Framework**: Next.js (App Router)
 -   **UI**: React, ShadCN UI, Tailwind CSS
 -   **AI**: Google Genkit
+-   **Backend (Recommended)**: Firebase (Firestore)

 ---